 - Green embroidery thread or ribbon

 - Hearts cut out of green paper.

 Paint each bag with orange watercolor paints.
 Watercolor paint will not chip or peel.
 You can opt for using orange bags.

 Paint a clothespin green for each bag and tie a string bow to one side.

-Roll top of each filled bag down and secure with clothespin.
+Roll the top of each filled bag down and secure with a clothespin.

 Add a cute heart leaf tag and label with each child’s name.

 Halloween is a magical time for children where they get a reminder that the world is not always as it seems and they can embrace themselves for who they are.
 Have fun and make this Halloween about enjoying the harvest and celebrating diversity.

 While these are more on the traditional side for Halloween for the majority of the holiday this year we plan to celebrate The Day of The Dead with family and friends as we are studying our Mexican side of the families culture and language this year.
 I so look forward to the fun.

 Want more pumpkin fun?
 Check out our pumpkin pie sensory play DIYs.